Top of Mind.

-In a big year of transition for Victoria University of Wellington, we were fortunate enough to develop the campaign to recruit new students for 2019.
+In a big year of transition for Victoria University, we were fortunate enough to develop the campaign to recruit new students for 2019.

 Our task was to take an established campaign platform and deliver an execution that was a lot more effective.